kulinichevgeny/pokemon-online-store/README.md

 </p>

 ## About
 Pokémon Online Store app is my IT SHATLE React module graduation work.
-Made with HTML, Sass(SCSS), JavaScript, React, Redux and Material-UI.
+Desktop version looks amazing, but there are no Mobile version yet.
+Made with HTML, Sass(SCSS), JavaScript, React, Redux, Material-UI & Inspiration from Windows 95.
 You are welcome!

 ## Preview
-While using this app press `F11` key to enable Browser Full Screen Mode for a better user experience ✨
+While using this app press `F11` key to enable Browser Full Screen Mode for a better User Experience ✨

 <p align=center>
     <img alt="GIF" src="public/preview.gif" width="1080px" />